ArticleUpdated March 2026

 In practice, semantic clustering works best when clusters are treated as page-level decisions, not just keyword groups.

 When multiple clusters represent the same core intent, they should be combined into a single, comprehensive page.
 This reduces thin content, prevents cannibalisation, and strengthens topical authority — especially in competitive and AI-driven search environments.
+Tools like SEOcluster.ai's GSC integration automate this mapping from clusters to page-level decisions.

 Semantic Clustering & AI Overviews